Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Results and discussion

 First, however, to get a sense of the distribution of gas and star formation in our simulated galaxies, we show in Fig.\ \ref{fig:maps1} surface density maps of the total SPH gas (left column) and star formation rate (middle column) when viewed face-on.
 The maps reveal spiral galaxy morphologies, albeit with some variety: some (G1, G2 and G3) show perturbed spiral arms due to on-going mergers with satellite galaxies; others (G4, G5, G6 and G7) have seemingly undisturbed, grand-design spiral arms; a central bar-like structure is also seen in some (G2, G4, G5 and G7).
 Overall, the star formation is seen to be much more centrally concentrated than the SPH gas.
 This is especially true for G1 and G2, which have very centrally peaked star formation.
 The radial SFR and \cii luminosity profiles of G1, ..., G7 -- derived by summing up the SFR and the \cii luminosity within concentric rings (of fixed width: $0.2\,{\rm kpc}$) -- are also shown in Fig.\,\ref{fig:maps1}.
 We have inferred the radial \cii luminosity distribution for the full ISM as well as for the individual gas phases.

 The radial SFR profiles of our model galaxies typically peak at $R\sim0.5\,{\rm kpc}$ (in G1 at $R\ls 0.5\,{\rm kpc}$) and then tail off with radius.
-In some cases, local peaks in the star formation activity occur at galactocentric distances $\gs 2\,{\rm kpc}$, corresponding to the locations of either satellite galaxies (G2 and G3) or very dense spiral arms (G5 and G7).
-In terms of the total \cii luminosity profiles (grey histograms) tracing the star formation there is a broad agreement in that the former also tends to peak at $R\sim0.5\,{\rm kpc}$.
-In fact, for $R\ls 1.5\,{\rm kpc}$ there is in general a good correspondence between the \cii emission and the star formation rate.
-This is due to the fact that the molecular gas dominates the \cii emission in the central regions and that within this region, the radial \cii emission profile from this gas phase follows that of the SFR relatively well.
-At larger galactocentric distances ($R \gs 2$), however, the \cii emission from the molecular gas not only falls off more quickly than the radial SFR, but local enhancements in the latter are not matched by increased \cii emission from the molecular gas (e.g.\ G1, G2, and G3).
-These SFR enhancements are, however, reflected in the \cii emission profile of the ionized gas, which is the component that best follows the SFR radial profile, although it never contributes by more than a fraction of the total \cii emission budget.
-The PDRs start to dominant the \cii luminosity already at $> 1.5\,{\rm kpc}$ and remain dominant out to $R\sim 8\,{\rm kpc}$.
+In some cases, local peaks in the star formation activity occur at galactocentric distances $\gs 2\,{\rm kpc}$, corresponding to the locations of either satellite galaxies (G2 and G3) or spiral arms (G5 and G7).

-Fig.\,\ref{figure:CII-percentages} displays the fractional \cii luminosity coming from the different ISM phases, in the top panel for the entire disk ($R<10\,$kpc), in the mid panel only within $R=1\,$kpc and in the bottom panel for the outer disk ($R>2\,$kpc).
+The total \cii luminosity profiles (gray histograms) also peak at $R\sim0.5\,{\rm kpc}$, and within the central $R\ls 1.5\,{\rm kpc}$ there is in general a good correspondence between the total \cii emission and the star formation activity.
+This correspondence is driven by the molecular gas phase which dominates the \cii emission in the central regions.
+The molecular \cii emission is seen to correlate strongly with the star formation out to radii $\sim 5\,{\rm kpc}$ and beyond (e.g., G3 and G4).
+There are cases, however, where localized enhancements in the SFR are not matched by increased \cii emission from the molecular gas (e.g.\ G2, and G3).
+These SFR enhancements are reflected in the \cii emission profile of the ionized gas, which at galactocentric distances $\gs 2\,{\rm kpc}$ follow the SFR closely (despite contributing only a small fraction to the total \cii emission budget, see below).
+In contrast, the \cii emission from the PDR gas, which dominates the total \cii luminosity at $2.0\,{\rm kpc} \ls R \ls 10\,{\rm kpc}$, does not appear to be a sensitive tracer of the SFR.
+At $R\ls 1.5\,{\rm kpc}$ where the SFR peaks, the \cii emission from this phase is seen to drop.
+At larger radii, the PDR \cii emission declines but at a more gradual rate than the star formation.